dzorlu/sdc/advanced_lane_detection/README.md

+# Detecting Lane Lines

 In this project, I used Kalman filters to track the lane lines after successful detection of lane pixels.
-Binary masking used to detect lane pixels consist of a main masking filter that is a combination of laplacian, saturation, and gray image masking combined with a secondary fallback filter that utilizes sobel thresholding.
+Binary masking used to detect lane pixels consists of a main masking filter combined with a secondary fallback filter.
+Kalman filters keep track of fitted lane points on both sides of the car.

-The polynomial curvature and position of the lane lines in turn inform us about the curvature of the road and the distance of the center of the vehicle to the middle of lane line.
+The output metadata - the polynomial curvature and position of the lane lines- in turn informs us about the curvature of the road and the distance of the center of the vehicle to the middle of lane line.
 The project is accompanied with three videos annonated by lane markings, curvature of the road, and the distance of the vehicle to the center of the road.

 The steps followed are as follows: